In America's Heartland, A Power Company Leads Charge For Electric Cars

 For the first couple years, charging at the Clean Charge Network is free — and will remain free until at least this summer.

-On a recent day, Sara and Adam Foote park their car at a charging station in a public garage in Leawood, Kan., while they go for a drink.
-In the hour or so they spend in the bar, they add about 25 miles of charge to their Nissan Leaf, which they purchased 15 months ago.
+On a recent day, Sara and Adam Foote parked their car at a charging station in a public garage in Leawood, Kan., while they went for a drink.
+In the hour or so they spent in the bar, they added about 25 miles of charge to their Nissan Leaf, which they purchased 15 months ago.

 "We've adapted our lifestyle, but I'd say that the charging stations — the abundance of them in Kansas City, has definitely made it very easy for us," Sara Foote says.